bingyuzhang/bingyu/research-en.md

  - $S^1$-action on the Hochschild homology of the Tamarkin Category.
 Joint with Wenyuan Li, in preparation.

- - A remark on Continuous K-theory and Fourier-Sato trasform.
+ - A remark on Continuous K-theory and Fourier-Sato transform.

    [Preprint](Files/FourierSatoKtheory.pdf)